grahamgilbert/blog/content/post/2020-07-16-configuration-management-on-big-sur.md

 title = "Managing macOS Profiles with Configuration Management in 2020"
 +++

 macOS 11 has brought two, small on their own, but significant changes to how we are able to manage macOS.
-Today we’ll talk about the first: Prrofiles.
+Today we’ll talk about the first: Profiles.

 ## Background